doehm/survivoR/cran-comments.md

 ## Notes

-* Removed possibly invalid urls in readme
+* Removed all possibly invalid urls in readme
 * Version increment
 * Adding new data to all datasets
 * No new functions